lalithsuresh/lalithsuresh.github.io/_posts/2020-09-27-Low-Level-Advice-For-Systems-Research.md

 enough language for the task-at-hand.
 Building a fully functional compiler that generated fast-enough code would have taken a while, and we wanted to validate the core hypothesis early.
 So to get started, we took a cluster management system, expressed some of its logic in SQL, and had the compiler emit code that we'd mostly written by hand.
-We tried this for several cluster management policies, and received steady feedback about the feasibility of our design along the way.
+We tried this for several cluster management policies and received steady feedback about our design's feasibility along the way.
 Importantly, even before we had filled in the compiler's gaps, we had a working end-to-end demo running within a real system, which gave us the required confidence to double down on the idea.

 <br>